Billmate/QvicklyDocumentation/Writerside/topics/getAddress.md

 # getAddress

-getAddress is used for retrieving a person/company’s address from a personal or organization number. getAddress API is only permitted to be used together with Billmate payments.
+getAddress is used for retrieving a person/company’s address from a personal or organization number. getAddress API is only permitted to be used together with Qvickly payments.
 The return is an array in JSON format with the values of the person/company details or an error.
-You can find all the possible errors in below.
 To use addPayment methods factoring or part payment, the person/company who purchase the product must have the same invoice address and delivery address as the address returned from getAddress.

 ## Request